thomasfn/ScreepsDotNet/README.md

 - If you need to get your bundle size down, you can try disabling AOT and making a release build.
 In my tests you can the bundle size down to almost 1mb in this case.

 ### CPU time
 - Screeps Arena gives you 1000ms of cpu during the first tick and 50ms for every subsequent tick.
+Screeps World gives you 500ms hard limit every tick and a bucket system to limit average cpu usage based on GCL.
 If the script takes too long, it will be forcefully terminated, which could have disastrous consequences for the .Net runtime, especially if it happens during GC.
-- The first time your code is executed it will need to be JIT'd.
-This comes with a one-off cpu time cost.
+- Code runs slower the first time as the Mono IL interpreter is still figuring out the best way to execute your code.
+Over time your code will actually gain performance as all the common pathways are hit and optimised internally.
-- AOT avoids this but inflates the bundle size by quite a bit.
+- AOT will compile parts of your code directly to wasm which will run much faster than the Mono IL interpreter can execute it, but also greatly increases the bundle size and the wasm module compile time, which will usually make using AOT on larger codebases impossible.
-- There is also an up-front cost to using any methods that involve JS interop, similar to the JIT, as it has to import and bind code to the JS api.
+- There is also an up-front cost to using any methods that involve JS interop, similar to a JIT, as it has to import and bind code to the JS api.
 This cannot be avoided, even with AOT.
-- This means you need to be very careful about calling a bunch of code for the first time after the first tick as this might incur alot of JIT time and run over the 50ms limit.
+- This means you need to be very careful about calling a bunch of code for the first time after the first tick as this might incur alot of startup overhead and run over the 50ms/500ms limit.
-- It is recommended to track CPU usage (via `IGame.Utils.GetCpuTime()`) throughout your main loop and early-out if it's getting too close to the 50ms limit.
+- It is recommended to track CPU usage (via Arena's `IGame.Utils.GetCpuTime()` or World's `IGame.Cpu.GetUsed()`) throughout your main loop and early-out if it's getting too close to the 50ms/500ms limit.
 - For Screeps World, this is less of a problem as the bucket should hopefully absorb any CPU spikes caused by JIT or JS interop, but remember you still have a 500ms tick limit and this is still quite easy to hit, especially during the runtime startup phase.

 ## Troubleshooting